dmitribodiu/90-days-challenge/second_two_weeks/vim+tmux.md

     Characters commonly used in pairs in programming are all supported. e.g: ', ", {, [

-15. Easymotion (plugin)
-    To invoke the plugin heat the leader key twice ('\') After that press w.

-    This plugin supports the following commands:
-        f, t, w, b, k, j, n (based on the last search)

-    You can customize other keys, to search for what you want.

 16. Copying and pasting with registers y - copy character/selection yy - copy line